Kaltsoon/data-management-and-databases/exercises/sql-access-control-exercises.md

    GRANT CONNECT TO visitor
    ```

-3. Open a new connection to your SQL Server instance by clicking "Connect" in the "Object Explorer" panel on the left and choose "Database Engine".
+5. Open a new connection to your SQL Server instance by clicking "Connect" in the "Object Explorer" panel on the left and choosing "Database Engine".
 Choose the "Authentication" option as "SQL Server Authentication" and login using the username and password of the user you just created.
 Use this connection to execute the queries of the "other student" mentioned in the tasks.

 > [!IMPORTANT]
 > In this alternative way of compliting the tasks, you need to use the two connections: one for executing your queries and other for executing the "other student's" queries.